 Another arbitration disappointment: The Supreme Court upholds an arbitration agreement in a case alleging workers compensation discrimination

-This week the Supreme Court will hear oral arguments on Tuesday and Wednesday.
-There will be a conference on Thursday.
-Keep watching for opinions!
+This week the Supreme Court will hear arguments on Tuesday and Wednesday.
+Opinions will be taken up at a conference on Thursday.
+The spring term will end in a month.
+Keep watching for new opinions!